Diocese of Austin: Sex abuse

-Reverend Dan Delaney in 2003 was accused by a man of sexually abusing him in a hotel during a youth trip when he was a child.
-The diocese paid the victim a $250,000 financial settlement.
+The priest Dan Delaney was accused in 2003 by a man of sexually abusing him in a hotel during a youth trip when he was a child.
+The diocese paid the victim a $250,000 settlement.

-In March 2016, a man sued the diocese for $1 million, claiming that he had been sexually abused by Reverend Milton Eggerling during the 1970's.
-The plaintiff said that Eggerling gave him alcohol and took him on special trips, and that the staff at St. Louis Church and School did nothing to intervene.
-The diocese settled the lawsuit that same year.

-In March 2018, Reverend Gerold Langsch was arrested on charges of sexually abusing a woman in hospice care.
-The victim claimed that Langsch massaged her breast with oil while administering her Last Rites.
+In March 2018, Gerold Langsch, a diocesan priest, was arrested on charges of sexually abusing a woman in hospice care.
+The victim stated that Langsch massaged her breast with oil while administering her Last Rites.
 The diocese immediately suspended him from ministerial duties.
 In June 2019, Langsch pleaded no contest to misdemeanor charges and was sentenced to 300 days of probation.
-In July 2020, three women, including the woman in hospice care who recovered, sued the diocese, claiming they were groped by Langsch.
+In July 2020, three women, including the woman in hospice care who recovered, sued the diocese, stating they were groped by Langsch.
 The diocese settled the lawsuit in August 2020.

-The diocese and Bishop Vazquez were sued in November 2018 by six women who claimed they were sexually harassed as adults by Reverend Isidore Ndagizimana at St. Thomas More Parish in Austin.
-After receiving their complaints, the diocese had sent Ndagizimana away for four months of treatment in Houston, then reassigned him to a different parish.
-The diocese and the women settled the lawsuit in September 2019.

-In January 2019, the diocese released a list of 22 clerics with credible accusations of sexual abuse of minor.
+In January 2019, the diocese released a list of 22 clerics with credible accusations of sexual abuse of a minor.